Who We Are

 How much will I have to pay?

-Room and board fees are applied, based upon ability to pay.
-The maximum fee would be $10 per day, with a minimum charge of $1 per day.
+Treatment fees and room and board fees are calculated separately.
+Payment for treatment fees can come from a variety of programs and sources, so it is best to discuss them by contacting the facility.
+Room and board fees are applied based upon ability to pay.
+The maximum fee would be $10 per day.
 Residents are expected to make good faith efforts in paying all room and board fees.

 What kind of services are provided?